IHG Logo

 By acquiring Southern Pacific Hotels Corporation in 2000, the enterprise enhanced its standing in the Asia-Pacific area.

-A crucial year for the business was 2003.
+2003 was a crucial year for the business.
 After changing its name to Six Continents PLC, Bass PLC was divided into Mitchells & Butlers, a network of pubs and restaurants, and InterContinental Hotels Group (IHG).
 This was the beginning of IHG as we know it today.

 The group divested the Candlewood Suites hotel business in 2004 to concentrate on growing its core brands.